-If you are planning that dream trip and wondering what you should pack for Alaska, you are on the right place!
-With this Ultimate Packing List for Alaska Guide you will find what to pack, in a very organized and easy way to plan and prepare for your trip.
+If you are planning that dream trip and wondering what you should pack for Alaska, you are in the right place!
+With this Ultimate Packing List for Alaska Guide, you will find what to pack, in a very organized and easy way to plan and prepare for your trip.

-Alaska is the land of extreme weather that can change very fast and it is unpredictable – so the rule of the thumb of what to pack for Alaska is Layers and Pack Smart!
+Alaska is the land of extreme weather that can change very fast and it is unpredictable – so the rule of thumb of what to pack for Alaska is Layers and Pack Smart!
 You will also find here PACKING SMART ALERTS, with a very detailed guide with expert reviews for the best items available in the market today.